 10 April 1806, A marriage to Kitty Pakenham (1773-1831) in Dublin.
 Over the next two years they would have two children, Arthur in 1807, and Charles in 1808.
 The marriage became a failure, due to the amount of time they spend apart from each other.

 29th August 1807, Arthur commanded an infantry Brigade at the Battle of Koge (Second Battle of Copenhagen).
-He besieged Copenhagen and the Danish militia that was raised on Sjaelland.
+He besieged Copenhagen and the Danish militia that had been raised on Sjaelland.
 It ended in a British victory, with Arthur present during the surrender.

 Peninsular War 1808-1813

-25th April 1808, Arthur was raised to the rank of Lieutenant-General.
+25th April 1808, Arthur became raised to the rank of Lieutenant-General.

 August 1808, the Peninsular War started for Arthur when he landed in Portugal with 15,000 British troops, including the King’s German Legion.
 Victory came in quick succession at the Battle of Roliça (17th August 1808) and the Battle of Vimeiro (21th August 1808).
-Arthur was superseded in command after the last battle by General Sir Hew Whitefoord Dalrymple, 1st Baronet.
+Arthur became superseded in command after the last battle by General Sir Hew Whitefoord Dalrymple, 1st Baronet.
 They would both be recalled to Britain to face a Court of Enquiry over the controversial Convention of Sintra.
 An agreement signed on 30th August 1808.
-Arthur was cleared of any wrong doing, he was appointed as head of all British forces in Portugal.
+Arthur had become cleared of any wrong doing, he became appointed as head of all British forces in Portugal.

 27th July 1809, At the Battle of Talavera Arthurs British army would fight of several advancements of Marshal Soult’s French army at a heavy cost.
 A force of 30,000 French moving south to cut the British from Portugal.
 Arthur sent the Light Brigade to hold the bridge over the Tagus at Almaraz.
 Arthurs forces would retreat back into Portugal.